-The UAE is fully committed to the promotion of women's rights and considers the empowerment of women fundamental to the development of a modern and progressive society.
+The UAE is fully committed to promoting women's rights and considers women's empowerment fundamental to developing a modern and progressive society.
 In the UAE, women participate on an equal basis in civil, economic, and political life.

-Since its founding as a federation in 1971, the UAE has placed significant importance on the empowerment of citizens, male and female alike.
-The UAE Constitution guarantees equal rights for all, affording them their entitlements in legal status and access to health, education, and employment.
+Since its founding as a federation in 1971, the UAE has placed significant importance on the empowerment of male and female citizens.
+Accordingly, the UAE Constitution guarantees equal rights for all, giving them their entitlements in legal status and access to health, education, and employment.

-On August 28, 2015—the 40th anniversary of the launch of the General Women's Union—the UAE held its first Emirati Women's Day, a national celebration of the role of women in society.
+On 28 August, 2015—the 40th anniversary of the General Women's Union launch—the UAE held its first Emirati Women's Day, a national celebration of the role of women in society.

-Gender equality is also part of the UAE's Vision 2021 National Agenda, which aims to safeguard women from all forms of discrimination at work and in society and empowers Emirati women in all spheres.
+Gender equality is also part of the UAE's Vision 2021 National Agenda to safeguard women from all forms of discrimination at work and in society, and empowers Emirati women in all spheres.

-The National Strategy for Empowerment of Emirati Women in the UAE for 2015-2021 was launched by Sheikha Fatima bint Mubarak, Chairwoman of the General Women's Union (GWU), President of the Supreme Council for Motherhood and Childhood, and Supreme Chairwoman of the Family Development Foundation (FDF), on March 8, 2015, on the occasion of International Women's Day.
-The strategy provides a framework for government, private sector, and civil society organizations to draft plans to position the UAE among the most advanced countries in the area of women's empowerment.
+The National Strategy for Empowerment of Emirati Women in the UAE for 2015-2021 was launched by Sheikha Fatima bint Mubarak, Chairwoman of the General Women's Union (GWU), President of the Supreme Council for Motherhood and Childhood, and Supreme Chairwoman of the Family Development Foundation (FDF), on 8 March, 2015, on International Women's Day.
+The strategy provides a framework for government, private sector, and civil organisations to draft plans to position the UAE among the most advanced countries in women's empowerment.

-In the elections for the Federal National Council held in October 2019, 200 women filed for candidacy among 555 registrants, making up nearly 36 percent of the total.
-Of twenty new members elected to the Federal National Council, seven women won, making the UAE one of the first countries in the world to have women as half of the FNC members.
-Women are involved in key portfolios intertwined with the empowerment of women both nationally and internationally, such as international cooperation, social development, public education, and youth.
+In the Federal National Council elections held in October 2019, 200 women out of 555 filed their nominations, making up nearly 36% of the total.
+Of 20 new members elected to the Federal National Council, seven women won, making the UAE one of the first countries to have women as half of the FNC members.
+In addition, women are involved in critical portfolios intertwined with women's empowerment both nationally and internationally, such as international cooperation, social development, public education, and youth.

-The UAE Cabinet has also adopted a number of policies to promote the participation of women in the judicial sector, international missions, and peacekeeping operations.
+The UAE Cabinet has also adopted several policies to promote the participation of women in the judicial sector, international missions, and peacekeeping operations.

 The UAE also leads measures of female empowerment within its diplomatic service.
-As of October 2019, 49.5 percent of the employees of the UAE’s Ministry of Foreign Affairs and International Cooperation were women, including high-profile female ambassadors in major embassies such as the UN Mission in New York and postings in the Netherlands, Germany, Finland, and Denmark.
-Women make up about 60 percent of Emirates Diplomatic Academy graduates.
+As of October 2019, 49.5% of employees of the Ministry of Foreign Affairs and International Cooperation were women, including high-profile female ambassadors in major embassies such as the UN Mission in New York and postings in the Netherlands, Germany, Finland, and Denmark.
+In addition, women make up about 60% of Emirates Diplomatic Academy graduates.

-While the federal government has demonstrated its commitment to empowering women at all levels, the private sector in the UAE has similarly demonstrated the importance of female representation.
+While the federal government has demonstrated its commitment to empowering all women, the private sector in the UAE has similarly given importance to female representation.

-The UAE is also working to expand the participation of women in the workforce.
-Women occupy 66 percent of public sector jobs—one of the highest proportions worldwide—including 30 percent of senior leadership positions associated with decision-making roles.
-Women occupy 75 percent of positions in the education and health sectors.
-23,000 Emirati businesswomen run projects worth over AED50 billion and occupy 15 percent of the positions in the boards of chambers of commerce and industry nationwide.
+The UAE is also working on expanding the participation of women in the workforce.
+Women occupy 66% of public sector jobs—one of the highest proportions worldwide—including 30% in senior leadership positions and decision-making roles.
+In addition, women occupy 75% of posts in the education and health sectors.

 Support for UN Women